AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/using-kick-starts/export-data-from-wf-via-kick-starts.md

     </tbody>
    </table>

-1. Click `Download.`
+1. Click **Download.**

    The exported kick-start file is downloaded to your computer either as an Excel file, or a . zip file containing multiple Excel and properties files.
 Each Excel file is a collection of sheets, where each sheet represents a field associated with the object you selected.
-There is a `Properties` sheet associated with every export.
+There is a **Properties** sheet associated with every export.

-   The `Dashboard` and `Report`&nbsp;options allow you to select specific dashboards and reports to include in the download.
+   The **Dashboard**&nbsp;and **Report**&nbsp;options allow you to select specific dashboards and reports to include in the download.
 You can export only&nbsp;Dashboards which are shared system-wide.

    You cannot export matrix reports.
 For more information about matrix reports, see [Create a matrix report](../../../reports-and-dashboards/reports/creating-and-managing-reports/create-matrix-report.md).